kubernetes/sig-release/release-engineering/role-handbooks/patch-release-team.md

       The bot will suggest reviewers and approvers just like on `master`.

-    Compared to non-cherry-pick PR's, a cherry-pick PR has one additional merge criteria:  The Patch Release Manager(s) are entrusted with applying the `cherry-pick-approved` label.
+    Compared to non-cherry-pick PR's, a cherry-pick PR has one additional merge criteria:  The Patch Release Team members are entrusted with applying the `cherry-pick-approved` label.
 This is done manually directly through the GitHub UI, not through a Prow command.
 In response, the bot will remove the